Basics

 This indicator tracks participation in nature-based recreation in the Puget Sound region during winter, spring, fall and summer seasons.
 Recreational activities tracked are limited to those within the scope of Puget Sound recovery and include both passive and active recreational activities, such as wildlife-watching, fishing, bicycling, boating, and swimming.

-The abililty to engage in outdoor activities contribute to human physical and psychological health by providing opportunities for exercise, mastery, relationship building (with nature, friends, family and pets), and spiritual and aesthetic practices.
+The ability to engage in outdoor activities can contribute to human physical and psychological health by providing opportunities for exercise, mastery, relationship building (with nature, friends, family and pets), and spiritual and aesthetic practices.
 Combined, the place-specific aspect of these activities contributes to one's sense of place.

 Oregon State University Human Dimensions Lab

 The outdoor recreation indicator is based on two questions in the survey that ask respondents to rate their engagement in 12 categories of outdoor activities on a six-point scale from never to 20+days/month during the season.
 Each iteration of the survey asks about the same question in two different seasons.
-In 2022, respondents were asked about the activities in winter and summer.
+In 2024, respondents were asked about the activities in fall and spring.

 Despite the COVID pandemic during 2020-2021, we did not measure any differences across the general population between 2020 and 2022.
 We may have hypothesized changes in outdoor recreation due to the COVID pandemic – either motivating people to get outdoors more or limiting mobility.
 At a population scale, however, we did not see overall behavioral changes in nature-based recreation.